majguo/open-liberty-demo/README.md

 # Deploy Open Liberty Application on Azure Red Hat OpenShift
 This guide demonstrates how to run your Java EE application on Open Liberty runtime and then deploy the containerized applicatoin to Azure Red Hat OpenShift (ARO) cluster using Open Liberty Operator.
 After going through this guide, you will learn steps about preparing Open Liberty Application, building application image & running containerzed application on ARO.
-- Introduction for Open Liberty
+- Introduction for [Open Liberty](https://openliberty.io/): Open Liberty is an IBM Open Source project which implementes Eclipse MicroProfile specifications and is also Jakarta EE compatibale.
+Open Liberty is fast to start up with a low memory footprint and live reload for quick iteration.
+Simple to add and remove features from the latest versions of MicroProfile and Jakarta EE.
+Zero migration lets you focus on what's important, not the APIs changing under you.
-- Introduction for Azure Red Hat OpenShift
+- Introduction for [Azure Red Hat OpenShift](https://azure.microsoft.com/en-us/services/openshift/): Azure Red Hat OpenShift provides a flexible, self-service deployment of fully managed OpenShift clusters.
+Maintain regulatory compliance and focus on your application development, while your master, infrastructure, and application nodes are patched, updated, and monitored by both Microsoft and Red Hat.

 ## Prerequisites
 - Install JDK per your needs (e.g., [AdoptOpenJDK OpenJDK 8 LTS/OpenJ9](https://adoptopenjdk.net/?variant=openjdk8&jvmVariant=openj9))